 In addition to my grandmother and mother, other strong women influenced me.
 One of my first bosses, when I was right out of college and worked in television and film production in New York City, was Julianne Moore.
 She told me about a job at Planned Parenthood, and thanks to her, I worked in women’s health and reproductive rights for many years.
 I learned how to fight for women, and I also learned how to fight for myself — because as sad as it sounds now, it wasn’t until that job that I realized how unseen I was.
 How I almost felt like I had to hide that I was Indian.
 How I had to fit in, in America at the expense of who I was.
 But really, it was because other than my family, I didn’t see any Indians in any lead roles in life, be it on television or in the government.

-When I started this piece, I knew I’d be writing it from extreme joy or extreme devastation, and I was prepared for the worst.
+When I first started thinking about this piece, I knew I’d be writing it from extreme joy or extreme devastation, and I was prepared for the worst.
 (My alternate title: “Kamala Harris F-ing Lost, and I’m Moving.”)
 So yes, I am excited.
 Understatement.
 Beyond excited.
 But I know that we all have work to do.
 Our country is deeply divided.
 And that can’t change overnight — or in four years.

 In 2012, I got an invitation to Obama’s White House Easter Egg Roll.
 I took my nephew and two nieces.
 They’re actually my cousin’s kids, but we’re Indian, so again, everyone’s an Aunty.
 Alexander was 11, his sister Bella, 9, and Emma, 7.
 On a sunny day in Washington, D.C., they rolled eggs on the back lawn of the White House, and saw the Obamas hanging with a giant bunny.
 After it was done, we walked through the streets, seeing the White House get smaller and smaller in the background.
 Bella stopped suddenly and said, “I hope I marry someone who becomes President one day, so I can live in the White House.”
 Her brother turned to her and said, “You don’t have to marry someone.
 You can be President.”
 Yes, Alexander.
 Yes, she can.